• RECIPES

 Can I make this dish ahead?

 Yes!
-This dish gets assembled the night before serving.
+This dish is best when assembled the night before.
 The overnight setting time allows the bread to fully soak in the delicious custard mixture, enhancing its flavor.

 The top will be a golden brown color, and the edges will be set.
 If it still seems jiggly in the centre before you remove it from the oven, you can extend the bake time for a few minutes.